Exploring investor behavior in Bitcoin: a study of the disposition effect: Background

 \subsection{Disposition Effect}

-Behavioural finance provides the theoretical foundation for this research as it tries to explain the inefficiencies assumed prevalent in the market~\cite{Bruce2010}.
-Those inefficiencies are described in terms of under- and overreaction to market news and are rooted in the limited attention of (uneducated) investors active in the market.
+Behavioral finance provides the theoretical foundation for this research as it tries to explain the inefficiencies assumed prevalent in the market~\citep{Bruce2010}.
+Those inefficiencies are described as under- and overreaction to market news and are rooted in the limited attention of (uneducated) investors active in the market.
 Overreaction occurs when the market reacts too strong or too long to the news, and therefore the adjustment in the opposite direction is required.
-This phenomenon is also seen in customers' irrational purchasing habits~\cite{Tang2013} or when investors underreact to news generating a predictable price drift~\cite{Frazzini2004}.
+This phenomenon is also seen in customers' irrational purchasing habits~\citep{Tang2013} or when investors underreact to news that generate a predictable price drift~\citep{Frazzini2004}.

-The disposition effect originates from prospect theory~\cite{Kahneman1979} and can be described as \emph{``[...] consistent with the predictions of prospect theory.
-There is compelling evidence that investors tend to sell their winning investments and to hold onto their losers.''}~\cite[p.~563]{Barber2005}.
+The disposition effect originates from prospect theory~\citep{Kahneman1979} and can be described as \emph{``[...] consistent with the predictions of prospect theory.
+There is compelling evidence that investors tend to sell their winning investments and to hold onto their losers.''}~\citep{Barber2005}.
 In effect, traders trade too much due to overconfidence.

-Statman et al.~\cite{Statman1985} coined the term \emph{``disposition effect - the predisposition to get-evenitis''}~\cite[p.~107]{Shefrin2007} and set the aspects of mental accounting, regret or loss aversion, and self-control into a wider theoretical framework.
+\cite{Statman1985} coined the term \emph{``disposition effect - the predisposition to get-evenitis''}~\citep{Shefrin2007} and set the aspects of mental accounting, regret or loss aversion, and self-control into a broader theoretical framework.
 They describe that investors are keeping separate mental investment accounts.
-The value function of the prospect theory~\cite[p.~18]{Kahneman1979} stipulates that people are generally more loss-averse, which leads towards the disposition effect when applied on the stock market.
+The value function of prospect theory~\citep{Kahneman1979} stipulates that people are generally more loss-averse, which leads towards the disposition effect when applied on the stock market.

-As we will lay out later in Section~\ref{sec:EmpiricalEvidence}, various studies have investigated the disposition effect.
-Most notably relevant for this research is the study conducted by Terence Odean~\cite{Odean1998}, who investigated 10.000 randomly selected traders of a trading platform and calculated proportion of gains compared to proportion of losses of individual accounts in order to test for the disposition effect.
+Most relevant for this research is the study conducted by \cite{Odean1998}, who investigated 10,000 randomly selected traders of a trading platform and calculated the proportion of gains compared to the proportion of losses of individual accounts in order to test for the disposition effect.
 Apart from confirming the presence of the disposition effect, Odean's research provides the theoretical and methodological foundation for the current study.